cccties/moodle-theme_chilo/README.md

 ### Navigation Setting

-1. Modify the default home page for users from "Dashboard" to "Site" in order to display the CHiLO Book list distributed from Moodle.
+1. In order to display the list of CHiLO Books distributed from Moodle on the user default home page, modify the setting from "Dashboard" to "Site".

     http://_root you installed_/admin/settings.php?section=navigation